bigangryguy/SheetYourself/README.md

 _Code Versions_

-The Visual Studio 2010 solution is provided for users without Visual Studio 2012.
-Active development is done in the Visual Studio 2012 version, which targets .NET Framework 4.5.
-Updates to the 2012 version will be backported to the 2010 version when possible.
+The previous Visual Studio 2010 version has been eliminated and the Visual Studio 2012 version upgraded to Visual Studio 2013.